sosiristseng/sosiristseng.github.io/docs/school/super-resolution-microscopy.md

   * Typical light source: more than trillion photons per second
   * $E (eV) = \frac{1.24}{\lambda_0(\mu m)}$
 * Momentum carried by a photon: $p = hk$
-* Probability of photon position or the squared magnitude of the SWE (indivisual behavior) is directly proportional to light intensity (group behavior)
+* Probability of photon position or the squared magnitude of the SWE (individual behavior) is directly proportional to light intensity (group behavior)
   * At smaller n : the interference pattern looks random (randomness of photon flow)
   * At larger n: the interference pattern is more similar to what we see in the macroscale
-* Poisson distribution (discrete ranomness with rate = photon flux)
+* Poisson distribution (discrete randomness with rate = photon flux)
   * mean = variance
   * SNR = mean^2 / variance = mean
-### Schroedinger wave equation (SWE)
+### Schrodinger wave equation (SWE)
-* Similar to solve for eigenvalues => discrete solutions => quantitized energy levels
+* Similar to solve for eigenvalues => discrete solutions => quantized energy levels
 * Particle in a well / atoms with a single electron => standing wave (discrete solutions)
 * Multi-electron: no analytical solutions

 ## Photons and matter
 * Photon absorption and release: jumping in energy levels
 * Rotational : microwave to far-infrared
 * Vibrational : IR e.g. CO2 laser
 * Electronic : visible to UV
-* Photon absorption: elcetron jump up in energy level
+* Photon absorption: electron jump up in energy level
-* Photon emmision: Spontaneous vs stimulated (laser)
+* Photon emission: Spontaneous vs stimulated (laser)

 ## Occupation of energy levels
 * Boltzmann distribution
-* Pumping enegy: population inversion
+* Pumping energy: population inversion
-  * Laser stimulated emmision
+  * Laser stimulated emission

 ## Luminescence
 - Cathodo- (CRT)